Online and distance selling

 Right to cancel

-You must tell the customer they can cancel their order up to 14 days after the contract was made.
-They don’t need to give a reason for cancelling.
+You must tell the customer they can cancel their order up to 14 days after their order is delivered.
+They do not need to give a reason for cancelling.

-If you don’t tell the customer about their right to cancel, they can cancel at any time in the next 12 months.
+If you do not tell the customer about their right to cancel, they can cancel at any time in the next 12 months.
 If you tell them about the right to cancel during these 12 months, they have 14 days to cancel from when you told them.

 After an order is placed